Your 4 season, family fun, Nebraska Sandhills adventure awaits!

 Fort Niobrara National Wildlife Refuge is a plethora of fun, activities, and things to do.
 The first and easiest thing that you can do at Fort Niobrara NWR is to take the auto tour which showcases the unending views of the Sandhills and tall grassed prairies.

 Imagine these landscapes going on for miles and miles...before the land was ever settled.
 You may get a glimpse of the occasional elk, bison, and deer roaming around.
 The refuge is home to hundreds of bird species as well; and the cutest little dogs ever - the priaire dog!
 In the past burrowing owls shared their tunnels, so did snakes.
 All this is seen from the comfort of your heated or air conditioned vehicle, depending on the time of year.

 When traveling to Fort Niobrara NWR on Highway 12, continue up the hill past the entrance to take in the panoramic views at the Scenic Overlook.
 In the fall and winter months, bison roam these deep canyon ravines, or up on top, grazing the meadow ground.
 The Scenic Overlook areas are handicap accessible and have benches to enjoy the breathtaking beauty any time of year.

 In spring and fall, Canadian geese use the refuge as a stop-over on their migration pathway, as do many other birds, including swans, ducks, and an eagle every now and then.

 In the fall, the U.S. Fish and Wildlife Service have their annual round-up.
-This week long event begins in late September or early October with the actual sale a couple weeks later.
+This week long event begins in late September or early October.
 Check with refuge personnel for the exact date as this changes from year to year.